ShyLionTjmn/global-config-json/README.txt

 Mikrotik specific
 ==============

-Use username+cte as login, to disable color injections into output Use -r parameter to send \r instead \n newline, otherwise it will not accept commands.
+Use username+ct as login, to disable color injections into output Use -r parameter to send \r instead \n newline, otherwise it will not accept commands.

 ==============